daveshap/ACE_Framework/README.md

 4. **Embodied Robot**
    - The ACE Framework is ideal to create self-contained, autonomous machines.
    - Whether they are domestic aid robots or something like WALL-E
+5. **Autonomous Politician/Local Governor**
+   - An implementation focused on governance, utilizing ACE's rational and ethical decision-making capabilities.
+   - Envision a leader that analyzes data in real-time for informed policy decisions, avoiding fallacies and misinformation.
+   - Could operate on government digital platforms for direct public interactions or serve in an advisory role to human politicians.
+   - Aims to foster transparency, inclusivity, and evidence-based policymaking in the realm of governance.